 Checking in your volunteers quickly and accurately is an important step in on-site volunteer management.
 Volunteer check-in will enable your organization to accurately capture volunteer hours which can later be used for grant applications, tracking the growth of your organization, and measuring program impact.

 What is the best way to check in your volunteers?

 While paper logs and sign-in sheets are initially inexpensive, the transfer and digitization of data take time and often result in inaccuracies.

 When it comes to sign-in and time tracking, let technology do the heavy lifting.
 Web-based options allow supervisors to manage check-in and track hours from anywhere.

 Some volunteer management software comes with a web-based check-in system that enables volunteers to sign in and track their time using a tablet, laptop, QR code, or personal device.
 Even more useful, a mobile volunteer check-in app leverages geolocation, automatically prompting volunteers to sign in when they arrive at the event location.
 The app will even log the volunteers’ hours, streamlining the entire process.

 Provide Group Instruction

 At this point, you’ll want to distribute any materials and provide general instruction.
 Give an overview of the day’s activities and goals.
-Let volunteers know where they can find water, the restrooms, and fire exits.
+Let volunteers know where they can find water, restrooms, and fire exits.
 Offer group demonstrations of the day’s activities.

 Assign Tasks and Review Responsibilities